Pool and Spa Registration

 1 November 2021

-The Victorian Building Authority’s pool and spa safety barrier self-assessment checklist:
+The Victorian Building Authority’s pool and spa safety barrier self-assessment checklists:

 To help you prepare for the mandatory registration of pools and spas, please review the checklists provided by the Victorian Building Authority.